pritambuzz/oms.py/README.md

-# OMG-Micro Framework (for Python)
+# OMG Framework: Micro.py

 A micro-framework for the excellent **[Open Microservices Guide](https://microservices.guide/)**, for suppportive code written in Python 3.6+.

 **Note**: this is pre-release software, and is subject to improvement.
 Contributions are welcome!
-This framework is being developed for [other languages](https://github.com/microservices?utf8=%E2%9C%93&q=omg-micro&type=&language=), as well.
+This framework is being developed for [other languages](https://github.com/microservices?utf8=%E2%9C%93&q=omg.*&type=&language=), as well.
 If you'd like to help, [let us know](kenneth@storyscript.io)!

 # Intended / Example Usage